gradle/native-samples/README.md

 ## Source generation (Swift and C++)

-These builds demonstrate using a task to generate source code before building a Swift or C++ executable.
+These builds demonstrate using a task to generate source code before building a Swift or C++ application.

 ```
 > cd source-generation